 PCPs are also required to provide enrollees with telephone access 24 hours a day, 7 days a week.
 The telephone service may be answered by a designee such as an on-call physician or a nurse practitioner with physician backup.
-All automated after-hours messages must offer the option to either speak to a live party or respond to patient inquiries within 30 minutes.
+All automated after-hours messages must offer the option to either speak to a live party or respond to enrollee inquiries as quickly as possible.

 Arrangements for coverage while off-duty or on vacation are to be made with other network PCPs.
-Covering PCPs must be able to provide medically necessary services and follow Amerigroup precertification guidelines.
+Covering PCPs must be able to provide medically necessary services and follow Amerigroup prior authorization guidelines.
 It is not acceptable to automatically direct the enrollee to the emergency room when the PCP is not available.